alantomjose/Movie-Recommender/README.md

 ## Usage
 Run 'Movie_reccomender.ipynb' in ipython notebook , preferably jupyter notebook.
 Then run the function with the name of the movie you wish like as in the example to get your reccomendations.
+- You can open 'Movie_reccomender.ipynb' in github to see some examples done with this model.
 - 'MovieRecFull.ipynb' is the original file used to develop this model with previous models included.he files imported in the file are not included due to size constraints.

 ## Disclaimer